 1. Tire them out

 Take your pet for a walk or do a vigorous play session.
 Or even both!
 A tired, content pet is much more cooperative than a hyper one.
 This is a MUST.
 Please, exercise your furbaby right before our session so that we don’t waste time trying to get them to sit still for a few photos.
 Don’t worry, if you want some play photos, we can always do that at the beginning.
-Rarely do dogs get tired of playing with their favorite toy.

 2. Groom them

-4. Keep their favorite treat and/or toy handy
+3. Keep their favorite treat and/or toy handy

 We will need anything and everything to entice your pooch to look at the camera at the right moment.
 Having treats and a variety of toys is a good way to make this happen.
 Toys can also be good props for the shoot itself!

-5. Clean up the backyard
+4. Clean up the backyard

-6. Tell me about your dog’s personality
+5. Tell me about your pet’s personality

-Other than that, we just play it by ear and do our best to get amazing shots of your furry friend!
-I am patient and take my time with all pet sessions to make sure your pet is as relaxed as possible and that it’s a positive experience for them.
+Other than that, we just play it by ear and do our best to get some shots of your furry friend!
+I am patient and take my time with all pet sessions to make sure your pet is as relaxed as possible and that it’s a positive experience for them, too.
 A pet session is very much a collaborative effort with me and you to get your beloved pet to look picture perfect in their photo.
 Pet sessions are a real treat to shoot.
 Pun totally intended.